YuuMurasaki/suckless/README.md

     + st-font2-0.8.5.diff
     + st-boxdraw_v2-0.8.5.diff
     + st-glyph-wide-support-boxdraw-20220411-ef05519.diff
+    + st-delkey-20201112-4ef0cbd.diff

 ### Status bar
-- Normally, people use dwmbar or something similar to it.
-But for me, I use a shell script for that job.
+- Normally, people use dwmbar or something similar.
+But I use a shell script for that job.